 - The method isn’t limited to just two or three columns.
 You can modify the formula as needed to include a very large amount of data or columns, depending on what you need to do.

-Learn about using the VLOOKUP formula in Excel for a some helpful ways to search for data and include it in cells more efficiently.
+Learn about using the VLOOKUP formula in Excel for some helpful ways to search for data and include it in cells more efficiently.

 - How to subtract in Excel